ekazaev/route-composer/README.md

 * `Context` - Type of context object that is passed to the router from the hosting application that router will pass to the view controllers it is going to build. *String, UUID, Any, etc. Can be optional.*

-*Example: if your view controllers require productID to display its content and product id is a UUID in your app - then the type of context is UUID*
+**NB**

+`Context` represents a payload that you need to pass to your `UIViewController` and something that distinguishes it from others.
+It is not a View Model or some kind of Presenter.
+It is the missing piece of information.
+If your view controller requires a `productID` to display its content, and the `productID` is a `UUID`, then the type of `Context` is the `UUID`.
+The internal logic belongs to the view controller. `Context` answers the questions *What to I need to present a ProductViewController* and *Am I already presenting a ProductViewController for this product*.

 ## Implementation